Power diagrams and Morse Theory: Discrete Morse theory

 On any coherent triangulation there exists a discrete Morse function: $h\colon\alpha\mapsto\dim\alpha$.
+But this function has all cells critical!
+The construction of discrete Morse functions with less critical points (even a minimal number), or prescribed values on certain cells is more delicate.
+As an example, in \cite{KKM} one starts with assigning function values to vertices of a simplicial complex.
+They construct an algorithm for extension of a function on the vertices of a simplicial complex to a discrete Morse function on all cells of simplicial complex.
+We consider an other extension problem.
+The construction is rather involved and both \cite{KKM} and we below use the concept of discrete gradient vector field from \cite{MR1612391}.

-So let us have a discrete Morse function $h$ on the coherent triangulation.
-The gradient of $h$ consists of arrows $\alpha\rightarrow\beta$, drawn when $\alpha\subset\beta$ and $h(\alpha)\geq h(\beta)$.
-In general such a collection of arrows is called a \emph{discrete vectorfield}.
-A $V$-path is a sequence of arrows such that the simplex pointed to contains a second simplex that points to another one, of higher dimension.
+Let us have a discrete Morse function $h$ on the coherent triangulation.
+The (discrete) gradient of $h$ consists (by definition) of arrows $\alpha\rightarrow\beta$ between cells of adjacent dimensions, drawn when $\alpha\subset\beta$ and $h(\alpha)\geq h(\beta)$.
+These cells can only occur in pairs, which are disjoint.
+Keeping in mind the values of $h$ we call $\alpha$ {\it up} and $\beta$ {\it down}.
+The remaining cells are all critical.
+In general such a collection of arrows is called a \emph{discrete vector field} A $V$-path is a sequence of arrows such that the cell pointed to contains a second cell that points to another one, of higher dimension.
 A \emph{closed $V$-path} is a circular $V$-path as in equation \eqref{eq:10}.
-Theorem 3.5 in \cite{MR900443} states that a discrete vectorfield is the gradient of a discrete Morse function if and only if it contains no closed $V$-paths.
+Theorem 3.5 in \cite{MR900443} states that a discrete vector field is the gradient of a discrete Morse function if and only if it contains no closed $V$-paths.

-The dual to the coherent triangulation, the power diagram, is also a polyhedral complex.
-Given a discrete Morse function $\mathfrak{g}$ on the coherent triangulation, clearly $-\mathfrak{g}$ is a discrete Morse function on the power diagram.
+The dual to the Delaunay tesselation, the power diagram, is also a polyhedral complex.
+Given a discrete Morse function $\mathfrak{g}$ on the Delaunay tesselation, clearly $-\mathfrak{g}$ is a discrete Morse function on the power diagram.